splunk/splunk-connect-for-syslog/docs/edge_processor.md

 ### Set up on Docker / Podman

-1. Set up the Edge Processor on your `env_file` HEC URL using the IP address for the Edge Processor worker's EC2 instance.
+1. In the `env_file`, configure the URL address to the HEC receiver of the selected Edge Processor instance.
+The HEC URL of the EP instance is the same as the IP of the hosting machine.
 2. Add your HEC token.
-You can find your Token in the Edge Processor "global settings" page.
+You can find your token in the Edge Processor "global settings" page.

 ```
 SC4S_DEST_SPLUNK_HEC_{EP1}_URL=http://x.x.x.x:8088